unlock-protocol/unlock/docs/docs/core-protocol/public-lock/README.md

 This is the most important addition to the protocol in this version. `referrerFees` are ways for a lock manager to share their income with the `referrer` when a purchase is made (when calling `purchase`, `renewMembershipFor`, or `extend`).
 The fee is set as a percentage in basis points (`1000` is 10%).

-A lock manager can call `setReferrerFee` to set specific fees for different referers.
+A lock manager can call `setReferrerFee` to set specific fees for different referrers.
 It is possible to set a _default_ fee for _any_ referrer by passing the Zero address as the referrer when calling `setReferrerFee`.

 The function `referrerFees(address)` can be used to retrieve the fees set for a specific address.